 - Whiteboard: used to draw out and explain important concepts.

-Start small by making an engaging presentation-based webinar and If you’re feeling lucky, you can kick things up a notch by experimenting with whiteboards, polls, surveys, etc.
+Once you learn how to make a great webinar presentation, you can always kick things up a notch by experimenting with different webinar tools as well as whiteboards, polls, surveys, etc.

 But that’s not their only use.
-Here’s just some ways you can harness the power of webinars:
+Here are just some ways you can harness the power of webinars:

 Webinars for marketing, lead generation and partnerships

-Our friends at G2 run regular webinars on various topics with the goal of generating leads and driving registrations for their software:
+For example, G2 hosts webinars regularly with the goal of generating leads for their software:

 G2 covers a wide variety of topics in their webinars.
 Not only that, joint webinars are the perfect way to team up with other companies and subject matter experts in your industry.